endnotes | crossing the line

 Serendipitously, that story was further supported in May 2022 thanks to the five-part investigation by Emmett Lindner for the New York Times of the long, dark history of US and French anti-Black injustice against the Haitian Republic and people, known as the Double Debt.
 The piece recalls the confessions that Marine General turned whistleblower, Smedley Butler, disclosed in his 1935 exposé, War is a Racket (see Bibliography).
 It is also part of the tale told by Juan Gonzalez in Harvest of Empire: A History of Latinos in America, who first connected the dots for me that the original antagonists of Haiti’s tragic downfall — National City Bank turned CitiBank turned Citi — were the Stillman family robber barons of Brownsville, Texas, where my own journey of discovery begins (see Bibliography).

 I have Haitian activist-scholars, Leslie Mullin and Judith Mirkinson, to thank not only for fact-checking the chapter draft but for gifting me a personal syllabus, which included the writings of Jean-Bertrand Aristide, Haiti’s first democratically elected president, who was twice deposed by corrupt elites with the aid of Western powers, most notably, the US.
-It is a reality about which far too many of us have a clue.
+It is a reality about which far too many of us have no clue.
 Nor do we have a clue, writes Aristide, about the negative effects of the neoliberal economic experiment kicked off in the early ‘90s just as the Jozef family was displaced.

 Aristide’s 2000 book, Eyes of the Heart: Seeking a Path for the Poor in the Age of Globalization, is a compassionate treatise on behalf of people marginalized worldwide, and a word of warning to the Global North that neoliberalism would only increase worldwide poverty and inequality — for when the only measure of value is profit and the only measure of human progress is economic growth, Aristide writes, people lose (see Bibliography).
-Tragically, his message remains unheeded.

 It is from Aristide that I learned that, “In this age of unprecedented growth, more than 1.3 billion people live on less than one dollar a day.
 Three billion people, or half the population of the world, live on less than two dollars a day.”
 That one percent of people control 45 percent of Haiti's wealth; 85 percent of the population could not read and write in the year 2000; and over 500,000 children, mostly young girls, then lived in Haitian households as unpaid domestic workers — carrying water, cleaning house, doing errands, receiving no salary and no schooling.
 Not much has changed in the intervening decades.
 Indeed, things have only gotten worse.